grioool/Cloud-Based-Text-Summarizer/README.md

 6. Stored in GitHub (as submodules - backend + frontend + Terraform)
 7. Diagram - draw.io

-## Versions
-1. App that can take pdf and give back summary (Demo version)
-2. App, where user can upload pdf file, summarize it, check summary status, download summary and check history
-3. App, where user can browse scientific files in internet and then get theirs summary

 ---

 # API design